December

 During this session, you can gain insights into the governance of Scotland’s social housing sector.
 Whether you’re new to the field or looking to enhance your understanding of governance principles, this session will provide you with the tools to navigate housing regulation complexities.
 We’ll also discuss the latest updates from housing regulators, focussing on the performance of social landlords and the challenges they face.

-11 September 2025
+25 September 2025 (Board Members)

 New Board and Customer Committee Members Training